ktaylor63/southeast/site/content/gulf-restoration/our-responsibilities.md

 nav: Responsibilities
 weight: 3
 tags:
+    - 'Endangered Species Act'
     - Gulf
     - 'Listed Species'
-    - 'Endangered Species Act'
     - 'National Wildlife Refuge System'
 hero:
     name: american-white-pelicans-woodrow.jpg
     alt: 'A large group of bright white pelicans each with an orange beak and webbed feet.'
     caption: 'American white pelicans are protected by the Migratory Bird Treaty Act of 1918.
 Photo by Woody Woodrow, USFWS.'
-updated: 'March 15th, 2017'
+updated: 'July 15th, 2019'
 ---

 The Service is the primary federal agency responsible for conserving and enhancing the nation's fish and wildlife populations and their habitats.
 However, the conservation of fish and wildlife is a shared responsibility.
 The Service works closely with with other federal agencies and state governments, as well as other partners, in order to to conserve, protect and enhance our nation's natural resources.